AliElba/cash-circle-fe/readme.md

 This allows the app to launch without attempting to attach the debugger.

-Manually build and run your project in Xcode instead of using npx cap run ios.
+Manually build and run your project in Xcode instead of using `npx cap run ios`.
 `npx cap open ios`

 ### Build and run the app for Android and iOS